 To read more on this case, click here >> Study on Infection from Chinese Bus Event

 UK University College London researched the evidence and guidelines for singing with face masks.
 They put research participants in a solitary small room with a microphone then measured the respiratory particles that were expelled.
 What they found is that wearing surgical masks produced “very few droplets” that spread infections.
-That doesn't mean no droplets were emitted so there is a risk.

 The way to mitigate the droplets that are dispersed is to maintain a 1.8 metre (6 foot) distance and, if possible, wear eye googles or eye protection to not absorb any droplets in the eyes which are another source of entry for the virus.
 This will not entirely evade the risks of infection but this can help us lower our viral loads which are considered one of the ways some people do not become as ill as others.

 Watch this video of research conducted in Japan which was conducted in a closed chamber that shows the particle spread and recommendations.
-This better illustrates how to stay safe.

 Study: Mask Efficacy